-Medicare can cover Speech Therapy when certain requirements are met.
+Medicare can cover Speech Therapy when you meet specific requirements.
 Speech therapy can improve social communication skills, thinking, and understanding, even things like swallowing.

-The National Institute on Deafness and Other Communication Disorders estimate 6 to 8 million people have language impairment nationwide.
-Adults may suffer from these disorders due to dementia, head injury, stroke as well as brain tumors.
+The National Institute on Deafness and Other Communication Disorders estimates 6 to 8 million people have language impairment nationwide.
+Adults may suffer from these disorders due to dementia, head injury, stroke, as well as brain tumors.

-If you have had a stroke, speech therapy may be a service your doctor or healthcare provider prescribes to you.
+If you have had a stroke, speech therapy may be a service your doctor prescribes to you.

 Does Medicare Cover Speech Therapy

-For Medicare Part B to cover speech therapy, your doctor must certify that you need speech therapy.
-To receive these services with coverage by Medicare you must first have a treatment plan; this treatment plan must be by your doctor.
+For Part B to cover speech therapy, your doctor must certify that you need speech therapy.
+To get these services with coverage by Medicare, you must first have a treatment plan; this treatment plan must be by your doctor.

-Those with Part C trying to receive coverage for speech therapy will have coverage at least as good as Medicare.
+Those with Part C trying to get coverage for speech therapy will have coverage at least as good as Medicare.

 What is Speech Therapy

-Speech and language therapy is often provided by a therapist specializing in speech and language.
-Therapists such as these are Speech-Language Pathologist (SLP).
+Speech and language therapy is often from a therapist specializing in speech and language.
+Therapists such as these are Speech-Language Pathologist.

 - Practicing conversational speech and how to utilize cues to help remember/recognize words